Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 For example, if a garment is faded, stretched, or worn out, it may not work as well for protecting you from the sun.

-Wet clothes will also offer less protection from the sun.
-Have you sweated your tee shirt down?
 If so, you have lost your sunblocking power.
-Getting to the shade while your shirt dries is a good idea, or remove it and apply a generous amount of sunscreen.
+Getting to the shade while your shirt dries is a good idea.

 If you are wearing clothes from your closet, remember that having a loose fit is very important.
 We are in a fashion time of close-fitting clothing.
 Men and women both wear closer fitting clothing in this world today.
-However, that will mean you will be warmer while in the sun.

 Loose-fitting clothing gives you breathing room.
-You need room for some air to move around your body.
+You need space for some air to move around your body.
 This allows your body to cool, and dry as well when you sweat down.
 Remember how good it feels to pull out your shirt when it has been tucked into a pair of tight jeans?

-Being comfortable while blocking the sun is important.
-You will not want to wear your sun blocking shirt if it makes you hot and sweaty.
 Your kids will be removing their shirts as well.
 Make sure they can wear the shirt so it can protect their bodies.
-Your shirt covers the trunk of your body.
-That is a good amount of skin!

-You can wear regular clothes from your closet to protect your skin from sun damage, you just need to remember some of these suggestions to make sure you are not being careless The sun is dangerous.
+You can wear regular clothes from your closet to protect your skin from sun damage.

-Thinking About Shirts You Have Already Have In Your Closet
+Shirts Already In Your Closet

 - Luminosa fabrics (an example of special fabric branding, there are many brands) offer UV Protection of 50+.
 This assures you that less than 1/50 of UV rays, or only 2% can pass through the fabric.
 This protects your skin from all harmful UV rays while retaining softness and breathability.